BITS Pilani: Events

-OASIS
+Oasis

 Oasis is the annual cultural festival of the BITS, Pilani.
-It hosts a variety of events in various categories like dance, drama, literature, comedy, fashion and music.
+It hosts a variety of events in various categories like dance, drama, literature, comedy, fashion and music (such as Rocktaves).

 BOSM

-BOSM (BITS-Pilani Open Sports Meet) is the annual sports competition at the Pilani campus.
-BITS-Pilani invites colleges throughout India to participate in events including carrom board, hockey, cricket, basketball, football, volleyball, track and field, badminton, tennis, table tennis, squash and weightlifting.
+BOSM (BITS Open Sports Meet) is the annual sports competition at the Pilani campus.
+BITS Pilani invites colleges throughout India to participate in events including carrom board, hockey, cricket, basketball, football, volleyball, track and field, badminton, tennis, table tennis, squash and weightlifting.
 Since its 2010 silver jubilee (25th) anniversary, BOSM has invited a team from Moratuwa University in Sri Lanka.

 APOGEE

 APOGEE (A Professions Oriented Gathering over Educational Experiences) is an international annual technical festival at the Pilani campus.
 Since its inception in 1983, APOGEE has hosted students and researchers from across the country.
 The guest lecture series of the fest, Think Again Conclave has received eminent speakers in the past which include A.P.J.
 Abdul Kalam, Richard Stallman, Jimmy Wales, Kailash Satyarthi, Walter Lewin and A. S. Kiran Kumar.
 Other events include the Paper Presentation Event, which is one of the oldest research paper presentation platforms in the country, and Project Presentation, which exhibits over 550 projects in various fields of science and engineering.